John Peel (huntsman): Peel's life

 Peel was born at Park End, near Caldbeck, Cumberland; his family moved a short time after to the Greenrigg farm.
 He was baptised on 24 September 1777, but most sources suggest he was born the previous year.
 Peel married in 1797 to Mary White.
 Some of the White family's property at Ruthwaite (near Ireby) passed into his hands, which secured Peel a comfortable income.
 However, he was, as many of his friends admitted, prone to dissipation and he devoted himself primarily to hunting.
 Peel was a farmer by profession, and kept a pack of fox hounds.
 Peel hunted pine martens and hares in addition to foxes.
-By the end of his life (13 November 1854, most likely due to a fall while hunting) he had accrued large debts, which his friends helped him pay off.
+By the end of his life (13 November 1854, most likely due to a fall while hunting) he had accrued large debts, which his friends helped pay off.

 John Peel did occasionally ride to hounds, his mount being a 14 hand dun crossbred gelding named 'Dunny'.
 'Dunny' would often be abandoned for hours during the hunt when the going became too rough to ride over, standing patiently waiting for his master to return.

 Peel's niece Nancy Wilson (who was brought up in the Peel household) was also known to hunt with her Uncle John on horseback, 'mounted on a grey pony and garbed in a green habit', meaning she rode sidesaddle, which was the proper custom for ladies at the time.
-But Peel did on many occasions follow the old Cumberland custom, known as 'Chasing the Ace', chasing after the hounds on foot.
+However Peel did on many occasions follow the old Cumberland custom, known as 'Chasing the Ace', chasing after the hounds on foot.

 Peel became a moderately well-known figure, owing to the song written about him.
 Some of the local gentry, after his death, were glad to take on his sons as servants, and the story of Peel romanticized hunting activities for many.
 He died in 1854 and is buried in the churchyard of St Kentigern's Church, Caldbeck.
 In 1977 his grave was vandalised by anti-hunting activists.

 Peel Region, the equivalent of a county in Ontario, Canada may be named after him.